 ASSESSMENT GUIDANCE BASED ON CLINICAL RESEARCH & UNIVERSITY STUDIES

 In a study of 123 women, 86 case participants had myofascial pain and 37 controls had no pain.
 All participants had at least two sleeping bruxism episodes during the night.
-Participants spent an average of 68.4 seconds bruxing during each night.
+The duration of sleep bruxism episodes per night also varied widely, with durations ranging from 0.9 to 402.6 seconds and a median duration of 45 seconds..

 In a study of 75 patients (58 bruxers, 17 control) revealed the average number of bruxism events per night was 30.9 and ranged from 5 events to 74 events.